Day 2: "The Warrior's Path" / वीरभद्र की राह

 Story: The triangle is the strongest shape in nature -- bridges, pyramids, and mountains all rely on it.
 In yoga, Trikonasana represents the three aspects of our being: body (शरीर), mind (मन), and spirit (आत्मा).
 When all three align, we become unshakeable.
 You are building a triangle with your own body -- feel its strength.

-Release: Inhale to press through the feet and rise back up with arms extended.
-Turn the feet to parallel, then set up for the other side.
+Hold: 30 seconds each side.
+Inhale to rise.
+Turn the feet to parallel and set up for the other side.

 ---